 Nature Freedom’s staff are required to respect the confidentiality of personal information and the privacy of individuals.

-Nature Freedom has in place steps to protect the personal information the Nature Freedom holds from misuse, loss, unauthorised access, modification, interference or disclosure by use of various methods including locked storage of paper records and password access rights to computerised records.
+Nature Freedom has steps in place to protect the personal information

+Nature Freedom holds from misuse, loss, unauthorised access, modification, interference or disclosure by use of various methods including locked storage of paper records and password access rights to computerised records.

 Updating personal information

-Nature Freedom endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
-A person may seek to update their personal information held by the Nature Freedom by contacting the Privacy Officer of the Nature Freedom at any time.
+Nature Freedom endeavours to ensure that the personal information it holds is accurate, complete and up to date.
+A person may seek to update their personal information held by Nature Freedom by contacting the Privacy Officer of Nature Freedom at any time.

-The Australian Privacy Principles and the Health Privacy Principles require the Nature Freedom not to store personal information longer than necessary.
+The Australian Privacy Principles and the Health Privacy Principles require Nature Freedom to not store personal information longer than necessary.
 In particular, the Health Privacy Principles impose certain obligations about the length of time health records must be stored.

-You have the right to check what personal information the Nature Freedom holds about you.
+You have the right to check what personal information Nature Freedom holds about you.

 Under the Commonwealth Privacy Act and the Health Records Act, an individual has the right to obtain access to any personal information which Nature Freedom holds about them and to advise Nature Freedom of any perceived inaccuracy.
 There are some exceptions to this right set out in the applicable legislation.

-How long will the Nature Freedom keep my information?
+How long will Nature Freedom keep my information?